 Itinerary: Salento, Lecce, Otranto, Santa Maria di Leuca, Gallipoli

 Salento, also known as the Heel of Italy, is a vast plain in Puglia, stretching from Lecce to Capo Santa Maria di Leuca.
-This area benefits from a vantage location beeing between the west coast with sandy beaches kissed by the Ionian Sea, and the rocky and wild coast of the Adriatic Sea.
+This area benefits from a vantage location being between the west coast with sandy beaches kissed by the Ionian Sea, and the rocky and wild coast of the Adriatic Sea.

 When here, you will notice some typical features of this region such as the small dry-stone walls, called "Pariti", whose primary task is to define the properties.
 They are also used to protect the crops from wind and sea salt.